DJTakushi/ab_blender/readme.md

 # 2. functionality

 # 3. requirements
 Create a C# application using net8.0 that reads tags from an Allen Bradley CompactLogix 5380 over ethernet/IP using the libplctag library.
-The tags will be defined in a "tags.json" file which will define the name, datatyype, and path for each tag.
+The tags will be defined in a "tags.json" file which will define the name, datatype, and path for each tag.
 Read the tags at a periodic rate defined by the environment variable READ_TAGS_PERIOD_MS.

 Print these tags the first time each is identified by the application.